danrr/SDP2015/README.md

 ####Vision - manual calibrations - all the sliders
+ * For best results turn calibrate option on in the main gui (slider above the feed).
+This captures a short loop of the video and displays it.
+ * When varying the values the amound of jitters displayed in the top right part of the screen is helpful.
+The goal is to have have them as small as possible.

  * Adjusting the main vision sliders manually from scratch, the settings for D - dot, R - red and P - plate
    * Open vision and the window mask plate
    * Adjust plate settings by pressing P